MicrosoftDocs/Contribute/Contribute/powershell/powershell-style-basic-markdown.md

 image.
 Alternate text is required for screen readers for the visually impaired.
 It is also useful in case there is a site bug where the image cannot be rendered.

-Images should be stored in a `images/<article-name>` folder within the folder containing your article.
+Images should be stored in a `media/<article-name>` folder within the folder containing your article.
 Images should not be shared between articles.
-Create a folder that matches the filename of your article under the `images` folder.
+Create a folder that matches the filename of your article under the `media` folder.
 Copy the images for that article to that new folder.
 If an image is used by multiple articles, each image folder must have a copy of that image file.
 This practice prevents a change to an image in one article affecting another article.

 In some cases, you want to share images, like logos and icons, across multiple articles.
-These images are stored in a the `/images/shared` folder at the root of the repository.
+These images are stored in the `/media/shared` folder at the root of the repository.

 The following image file types are supported: *.png", *.gif", *.jpeg", *.jpg", *.svg